Luos-io/Documentation/src/_pages/low/modules/create-modules.md

 # Create Luos modules

-**As a developer you will always develop your functionalities into modules and never into the main program.**
+**As a developer you will always develop your functionalities into modules and never into the `main()` program.**

 > **Warning:** Make sure to read and understand how to [Create Luos projects](/_pages/low/modules/create-project.md) before reading this page.

 ## How to create and initialize a module

-To create a module you simply have to call this function :
+To create a module, you have to call this function:
 ```c
 module_t* luos_module_create(void* callback, module_type_t type, char* default_alias);
 ```

 The returned `module_t*` is a module structure pointer that will be useful to make your module act in the network after this initialization.

  **callback** is a pointer to a callback function called by Luos when your module receive messages from other modules (see [Real-time configuration page](/_pages/low/modules/rt-config.md) for more details).
  This function needs to have a specific format: